voromahery/birthday-app/readme.md

 ![assets/Screenshot_2020-09-12_at_16.57.18.png](assets/Screenshot_2020-09-12_at_16.57.18.png)

+The screenshot is just an example of a possible layout.
+Feel free to create a custom layout with boostrap if you want to.

 The users will be able to add a new element on the list (only on the app list localstorage, not on the json).
 Here are the fields :

 -   first name